KarlsruheMIS/red2pack/README.md

 Note: If you want to use the out-of-the-box experiment, skip this section and go to [Experiment](#Experiment).

 The implementation of our algorithms `red2pack core/elaborated` and `2pack` are located in `./branch_and_reduce`.
 We solve the MIS problem using the wighted branch-and-reduce solver of KaMIS.
-Please, make sure run the `init.sh` script beforehand.
+Please, make sure to run the `init.sh` script beforehand.

 To build the executable, please run: